- Collaborators: Ma. Fernanda Matamoros, Cristian Alvarez, Carlos Jiménez, Jeffrey Cubero

-From the architect.
+Text description provided by the architects.
 The house intends to reflect the general spirit of the site as understood from its history, in this case it relates more to its origin as a "sesteo" than to its more ostentatious present.
 A sesteo was the place where oxcart drivers would spend the night after a long journey; this name lingered on and was given to the current upper-middle class community.

 Fantastic Realism allows the argument to be a real fact, to which "an illusory or fantastic ingredient" is added.
 An imaginary archeology is the excuse to unearth ancient walls, traces of a possible past that will support the present-future of the house.